Webhooks

 - Enter the Endpoint URL.
 Webhooks will be sent to this address.
 The endpoint URL should be prefixed with either https:// or http://.

-- Enter an Authorization header key.
-This key will be included in the header of your webhook to validate that the notification was sent from Checkout.com.
+- Optionally, enter an Authorization header key.
+This key is included in the header of your webhook to validate that the notification was sent from Checkout.com.

-- Enter a Signature key.
-This field is required as we use the key to hash the contents of the notification for the HMAC in the webhook signature.
+- Optionally, enter a Signature key.
+We use the key to hash the contents of the notification for the HMAC in the webhook signature.

 - You can configure HTTP headers, which will be included in each webhook notification.
 You can use this to configure a key that you want to provide in your webhook notifications' Authorization HTTP header, allowing you to authenticate requests with your server.